 Once the wood comes to our in-house millwork shop, we carefully inspect each piece to ensure the quality of the reclaimed wood.
 Once quality is assured, we remove any nails or other metal pieces from the wood.
 We sterilize the wood, killing any insects and mold, through kiln drying.
 This process also removes any residual moisture from the wood before the next step, which is cutting the wood to your exact specifications.

-Vintage Homes and Millwork has a long history of creating custom doors from quality materials, including reclaimed wood.
+Vintage Millwork and Restoration has a long history of creating custom doors from quality materials, including reclaimed wood.
 Our craftsmanship allows us to expertly manage weathered wood and create beautiful, custom doors with long-lasting durability.
 To get started on offering your clients the best in reclaimed wood door, contact us or call us at 717-687-0292.